-In the Northern tourist circuit, there are really best places to celebrate Christmas in Tanzania.
+In the Northern Tourist Circuit, there are really best places to celebrate Christmas in Tanzania.

 And this is the most common Christmas celebration most travellers choose.

-You should not forget that Tanzania was voted the best safari destination in Africa and Serengeti national park, in particular, was as well selected the best safari park in the continent following more than 3,000 reviews by travelers and safari experts.
+You should not forget that Tanzania was voted the best safari destination in Africa and Serengeti National Park, in particular, was as well selected the “best safari park” in the continent following more than 3,000 reviews by travelers and safari experts.

-Nungwi beach, for example, was recognized in CNN’s list of “100 best beaches of the world” in 2014.
+Nungwi Beach, for example, was recognized in CNN’s list of “100 Best Beaches of the world” in 2014.

+Are you going to celebrate your Christmas on top of the highest free-standing mountain in the world?
 Or are you going to take it all the way to the wilderness of Ngorongoro, Serengeti, Tarangire and Manyara?